 Source: Clean Energy Regulator. *2019–20 data is as at 30 September 2019

 ACCU supply data is published each week on the Clean Energy Regulator

 Emissions Reduction Fund project register, including a description of the project, project location, project method, whether the project is currently contracted, and the number of ACCUs issued to each project.

-The ERF occurs through projects across Australia, and in many cases, through methods for the land sector.
-These methods are area-based and include increasing soil carbon, expanding opportunities for environmental and carbon sink plantings, and reforestation.
+The ERF occurs through projects across Australia, and in many cases, through activities on the land.
+These projects are area-based and include increasing soil carbon, expanding opportunities for environmental plantings, and reforestation.

-The Clean Energy Regulator has recently published mapping files for all ERF area-based projects.
-These will be updated weekly with the ERF Public Register and are now available on the
+The Clean Energy Regulator publishes mapping files for all ERF area-based projects.
+These are updated weekly with the ERF Public Register and are now available on the

 National Maps website.

 It is important to note that for sequestration projects the project area does not generally represent the actual extent of a project activity which is generally a subset of the project area.
 These subset areas are known as Carbon Estimation Areas (CEA) which are defined by rules set out in the individual ERF methods.
 A project can contain one or many CEAs.